duncanb730/game_project/README.md

 ##Your Character.

 You are the boy with antennae.
-I'm not sure why you have antennae, but it was the best-looking sprite I could find.
+I'm not sure why you have antennae, but you have antennae and lets just go with that.

 ##The Enemy.

 BUGS.
 Big bugs.

-###Notes.
+####Notes.
 I'm planning on making new sprites at some point in the future.
 Oversize ladybugs don't really seem like a truly worthwhile enemy.
 A tractor-trailer, sports car, pickup truck, maybe even a stylized Donald Trump or Trump supporter in a red hat would make a more believeable enemy.
 I suppose I could put a hat on the ladybugs.
 Let me check on that...

 ##Gameplay.